sdillahey/github-emails/README.md

 # The Networker
 ## A simple Node app to find the emails of GitHub users

-To use you will need to fork, create a .env, npm install & npm start - that easy!
+To use you will need to fork, create a .env, npm install & npm start - it's that easy!

 Create a top-level .env file which will just have `GITHUB_TOKEN=` with your personal access token which you can create <a href="https://github.com/settings/tokens">here</a>.